 Every New Yorker occasionally faces poor road conditions.
-In some cases, these conditions emerge because the party responsible for maintaining the road has been negligent in their duty.
+A crash can occur in these conditions sometimes because the party responsible for the road has been negligent.
 At other times, mother nature is the culprit.
-New York is home to long winters and icy conditions that make traveling inherently dangerous.
+New York has long winters and icy conditions that make traveling inherently dangerous.
 Either way, poor road conditions require motorists to take extra precautions when operating their vehicles.
+Call us today to discuss financial compensation if you were injured in a truck accident due to poor road conditions accident that wasn’t your fault.

 If you have suffered injuries in a truck accident involving poor road conditions, you might be eligible to claim compensation for your losses.
 The experienced New York truck accident attorneys of Hach & Rose, LLP will work to hold the responsible party accountable so you can recover what you deserve.
 Contact us today at (212) 779-0057 or through our online form for a free consultation to learn more about how we can help you.